tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

   * **Answer:** Security is a spectrum.

-Elaborate that a software wallet on your phone or laptop is like carrying physical cash with you, you only want to carry so much.
+Elaborate that a software wallet on your phone or laptop is like carrying physical cash with you; and you only want to carry so much.

-* It's really easy to pull cash out of your wallet, but it also carries some risk.
+* While it's really easy to pull cash out of your wallet, it also carries some risk.

 * A hardware wallet is more like a sealed bank vault, or an ATM.
  You're protected by a lot more security measures, but it's not always as convenient.
 Imagine being in line at the store, pulling out a hardware wallet, plugging it into your phone, opening the companion app, confirming the transaction details, then entering your PIN on the hardware wallet.
-That would take forever, and probably be a bit embarrassing!
+That would take forever and probably be a bit embarrassing!
 In this case, storing a bit of crypto in a software wallet app on your phone is much easier, and you can refill it when convenient.

 Ask the students:

-* Can anyone guess as to why software wallets aren't as secure as a hardware wallet?
+* Can anyone guess why a software wallet isn't as secure as a hardware wallet?

   * **Answer:** Computers and phones get hacked all the time!